What is rabies?

 How is rabies spread?

-The rabies virus is spread through the saliva of an infected animal.
-Humans and animals can get rabies when bitten by a rabid animal or when saliva or neurologic tissue from a rabid animal enters the eyes, mouth, nose, or a break in the skin.
-Handling of a rabid bat can lead to rabies infection, even when no noticeable bite wound occurs.
+The rabies virus is spread through the saliva (spit) of an infected animal.
+Humans and animals can get rabies when bitten by a rabid animal or when saliva or neurologic tissue (pieces of the brain, nerves, or spinal cord) from a rabid animal enters the eyes, mouth, nose, or a break in the skin.
+Handling a rabid bat can lead to rabies infection because a bite may not be felt or seen.

-Human to human transmission of rabies is extremely rare, but possible if the saliva or neurologic tissue of an infected person comes into contact with the eyes, mouth, nose, genitals, or a break in the skin of an uninfected person.
+Spreading rabies from one person to another person is extremely rare but possible if the saliva (spit) or neurologic tissue (pieces of the brain, nerves, or spinal cord) of a person with rabies comes into contact with the eyes, mouth, nose, or a break in the skin of an uninfected person.

 How can I protect myself from rabies?

-You can protect yourself from rabies by avoiding contact with animals that have or are suspected of having rabies.
-Do not handle bats or other wildlife.
-In the event that you suspect an animal might have rabies, please contact Contra Costa Animal Services at 925-335-8300.
+You can protect yourself from rabies by avoiding contact with animals that have or might have rabies.
+Do not touch bats or other wildlife.
+If you think an animal might have rabies, please contact Contra Costa Animal Services at 925-608-8400.

-Domestic animals can transmit rabies between wildlife and humans.
-Preventive rabies vaccination of dogs is required for dog licensing in Contra Costa County.
+Domestic animals (pet dogs, cats, and other tame animals) can transmit rabies between wildlife and people.
+Rabies vaccination protects dogs from rabies infection and is required for dog licensing in Contra Costa County.
 For cats and other domestic animals, rabies vaccine is strongly recommended.
-Low-cost rabies vaccinations for dogs and cats are available through Contra Costa Animal Services at 925-335-8300.
+Low-cost rabies vaccine for dogs and cats is available through Contra Costa Animal Services at 925-608-8400.

 What should I do if I think I have been exposed to rabies?

-Humans who have touched, or been touched by, a bat—or for whom direct physical contact cannot be ruled out (e.g. a small child or disabled person found in the presence of a bat), should wash any wounds or recognized points of contact thoroughly with soap and water.
-If the bat is available for collection and rabies testing, they should contact Contra Costa Animal Services at 925-335-8300.
-If not, they should seek immediate medical attention and contact Contra Costa Public Health at 925-313-6740.
+People who have touched, or been touched by, a bat—or in situations when it is hard to know for sure (for example, a bat found in the room of a young child or disabled person), should wash any wounds, bites, or scratches really well with soap and water.
+If the bat is available for collection and rabies testing, they should contact Contra Costa Animal Services at 925-608-8400.
+If not, they should see their doctor right away and contact Contra Costa Public Health at 925-313-6740.

 What should I do if I think my pet has been exposed to rabies?

-If a domestic animal is bitten by another animal, or found in the presence of a bat, its owner should contact Contra Costa Animal Services at 925-335-8300, and have any injuries evaluated by a veterinarian.
+If a pet is bitten by another animal (wildlife or pet), or found in the presence of a bat, its owner should contact Contra Costa Animal Services at 925-608-8400 and have any injuries checked by a veterinarian.

 What are the symptoms of rabies?